lacinoire/master-thesis/docs/writing-masterdoc.md

 ### characterize all the different approaches
 - → meta-model??
 - available information in _build logs_ vs. information extraction techniques (maybe outside of build logs)
-- which how much of that will we come up in our research? story
+- which how much of that will we come up in our research? story wise I mean

 ## focus down to the three different approaches we compare
 - 3? _really do not do more_    ; though: do we have more? is random a proper one?